-The courier team at Beaumont Laboratory provides secure, reliable and timely transport of the specimens with convenient daily delivery schedule as well as STAT services for the surrounding metropolitan Detroit area.
+The courier team at Beaumont Laboratory provides secure, reliable, and timely transport of the specimens with convenient daily delivery schedules as well as STAT services for the surrounding metropolitan Detroit area.

-Beaumont Laboratory Couriers within a 35 mile radius of a Beaumont Hospital will:
+Beaumont Laboratory Couriers within a 35 mile radius of a Beaumont Hospital campus will:

 - pick up routine and STAT specimens throughout the day